How to Use Metaphors + Similes in Rap [With Examples]

 How many metaphors should I use in a verse?

 There is no fixed number, but a good guideline is one strong metaphor or simile every 2-4 bars.
-If you pack one into every single line, the verse becomes exhausting to process.
+Pack one into every line and the verse becomes exhausting to process.

 Is it better to use similes or metaphors?